togglebit/CANFDuino/README.md

 For making connections the **hookup guide** is here: [https://togglebit.net/canfduino-hookup-guide/](https://togglebit.net/canfduino-hookup-guide/)

 ## Installing the Library and First Sketch
-The following are steps for installing and testing CANFDuino support for the Arduino IDE, running and testing your first CAN sketch:
+The following are steps for installing and testing CANFDuino support for the Arduino IDE (UPDATE test with 2.2.1), running and testing your first CAN sketch:

 Note this content can also be found here [https://togglebit.net/getting-started-with-canfduino/](https://togglebit.net/getting-started-with-canfduino/)